U.S. Department of State Seal

 If you decide to travel to The Gambia:

-• Do not stray from main roads and well-traveled locations if you travel to areas in southern Gambia that border the Casamance region of Senegal.
+• Stay on main roads.
+Avoid less-traveled areas near southern Gambia that border the Casamance region in Senegal.

 • Be aware of your surroundings.